imbelal/dotnet-core-microservice/README.md

 Then in the consumer class in product microservice we've received what we had sent from Order microservice
 <img src="https://github.com/belal55/dotnet-core-microservice/blob/master/Docs/debugging-snap-2.png" height="300" alt="debugging-snap-2.png" />

-Well, according to DDD and real world applications, this example may not be a good one but in this repository i mainly focused on the architecture.
+Well, according to DDD and real world applications, this example may not be a good one but in this repository i mainly focused on the architecture and internal communication between microservices.

 ### References
  - [https://www.dddcommunity.org/resources/ddd_terms/](https://www.dddcommunity.org/resources/ddd_terms/)